coderamen666/srd-v3.5-md/spells/spells-a-b.md

 During this period of waiting, the messenger allows others to approach it and remove any scroll or token it carries.
-The intended recipient gains no special ability to communicate with the animal or read any attached message (if it's written in a language he or she doesn't know, for example).
+The intended recipient gains no special ability to communicate with the animal or read any attached message (if it’s written in a language he or she doesn’t know, for example).

 *Material Component:* A morsel of food the animal likes.